 An authorized user is a person who has permission to use your credit card account, but not responsibility for making the payments on the account.
 You may have added a child as an authorized user on your account to allow them to jumpstart their credit or to give them a way to make credit card purchases.

 Process to Remove an Authorized User

-Following up your request with a letter can provide you with proof that you made the request.
-For example, you can write “Per our phone conversation on 8/17/2015, I would like to remove Jane Doe’s authorized user status from my account ending in 1234 effective 08/17/2015.”
-Just make sure you send your letter to the credit card issuer’s address for correspondence, which you can find on your credit card statement.
-Send the letter via certified mail if you’d like confirmation that the credit card issuer received the letter.
+You can follow up your request with a letter to prove that you made the request.
+For example, you can write “Per our phone conversation on 7/17/2020, I would like to remove Jane Doe’s authorized user status from my account ending in 1234 effective 7/17/2020.”

 Removing Yourself as an Authorized User